Travel woes to pile up from winter storms as Thanksgiving weekend winds down

 Millions of travelers heading back from their Thanksgiving holiday could be caught up in a fast-moving winter storm making its way east from California to the Midwest and beyond.

 Delays were starting to build Saturday at major airports including Denver, Minneapolis and Chicago's O'Hare International, according to the FlightAware website.
-More than 1,200 flights into, out of or within the U.S. has been delayed as of late morning.
+More than 3,850 flights into, out of or within the U.S. had been delayed by Saturday afternoon.
+Utah-based regional carrier SkyWest Inc. bore the brunt of the delays and cancellations.

 "A powerful storm continues its eastward movement this weekend with heavy snow, powerful winds, and areas of wintry mix spreading across the Northern Tier," the weather service said in an advisory.
 Rain and thunderstorms, some severe, are expected farther south in the Lower Mississippi, Tennessee, and Ohio valleys.

-Blizzard conditions are already impacting the High Plains and around Duluth, Minn., on the shores of Lake Superior.
+Blizzard conditions were impacting the High Plains and around Duluth, Minn., on the shores of Lake Superior.
 Widespread snowfall of 10 inches or more is likely, with as much as 20 inches or more in places.

 Severe storms are also possible in the lower Mississippi Valley on Saturday, and the East Coast faces a nor'easter Sunday night into Monday.